Akash8308/NodeJS/Notes/ReactJS_Notes.md

 - @material-ui/icons : https://www.npmjs.com/package/@material-ui/icons
   This package provides the Google Material icons packaged as a set of React components.
+- @material-ui/core :  https://www.npmjs.com/package/@material-ui/core - This package has been deprecated
 ---

 ---